Suicide bombers attack U.S. base in Afghanistan

 President Hamid Karzai's government say Afghan security forces have made good progress.

-Afghanistan's defense ministry spokesman said there were rocket attacks at the Jalalabad base followed by suicide bombings.
+Afghanistan's defence ministry spokesman said there were rocket attacks at the Jalalabad base followed by suicide bombings.

 In a text message, Taliban spokesman Zabihullah Mujahid said : "This morning at 6 a.m. a number of our devotees attacked the major U.S. Base in Jalalabad city and so far have brought heavy casualties to the enemy."